PriyankaMudbekar/Intrusion_Detection_System/README.md

     Google Colab

-Dataset Used
+Dataset Used:
   WSN-DS dataset

-Instructions to Run
+Instructions to Run:
    Open the notebook in Google Colab

    Upload or link the dataset (NSL-KDD CSV files)